jdevstatic-projects/ROBOTC/graphical/touchLED/README.md

 `waitUntil (getTouchLEDValue(touchLED) == true);`

-When there is already the input, the loop will end and the program execution will proceed to the next line.
+When there is the input, the loop will end and the program execution will proceed to the next line.
+Remember, `waitUntil` in RobotC is a loop with condition, just like `while` loop.

 ## Bugs
-There is the possibility that the loop may not exit or the condition might never be reached, so proper algorithm should be implemented.
+There is the possibility that the loop may not exit or the condition might never be reached or an `if` statement returns `false` without noticing it, so proper algorithm should be implemented and the programmer must be aware of these things to avoid bugs that can easily be prevented.

 For example,